bureaupixel/Nuxt-decap-students-2.0/README.md

-The repository Nuxt-decap-students-2.0 by bureaupixel is a modern web development starter kit designed for students in the Media & Information Design program at LUCA School of Arts in Brussels.
+The repository Nuxt-decap-students-2.0 by bureaupixel is a web development starter kit designed for students.
 It integrates several contemporary technologies to facilitate the creation of static websites.
 GitHub
 GitHub
 +1